 What is Medicare Advantage?

 Medicare Advantage, or Medicare Part C, is a health plan that offers Medicare Part A, B, and typically D benefits through a private company.
-Medicare Advantage offers everything Original Medicare Part A and Part B offers but with better benefits and coverage options, but at a higher upfront cost than Original Medicare.
-The costs you pay upfront are meant to be offset by the greater cost coverage and benefits Medicare Advantage provides.
+Medicare Advantage offers everything Original Medicare Part A and Part B offers but with better benefits and coverage options.
+Typically however this comes at a higher upfront cost than Original Medicare (although some Advantage plans do have $0 premiums).

 - Since Medicare Part A and Medicare Part B are always part of Medicare Advantage and must offer at least the benefits offered by Original Medicare, you’ll never get fewer benefits than you would from Original Medicare.

 - If you need coverage beyond Original Medicare, you’ll want to shop for a Medigap or Medicare Advantage Plan.
 Both of these pair with Prescription Drug Plan (Part D), although Advantage Plans usually include drug coverage.